Whiteface High School

 Whiteface High School is a public high school located in Whiteface, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Whiteface Consolidated Independent School District located in far east central Cochran County.
 Neighboring Pep ISD consolidated in 1978 with Whiteface.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+Went to state in football 2024.